Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 Booking The Thyolo House

 Thyolo isn't a destination that sells itself loudly.
-It's a quiet district that rewards travellers who arrive hungry, stay long enough for the kitchen to learn their preferences, and leave with the smell of woodsmoke and tea on their luggage.
+It's a quiet district that rewards travellers who arrive hungry, stay long enough for the kitchen to learn their preferences, and leave with the smell of woodsmoke and highland air on their luggage.
 Of all the lodges in Thyolo, the ones that get remembered are the ones whose kitchens told the truth about where the food came from.
 There aren't many.
 That's the point.